Americathon: Plot

 In the (then-near future) year 1998, the United States has run out of oil.
 Many Americans are living in their now-stationary cars and using nonpowered means of transportation, such as jogging, riding bicycles, and rollerskating.
 Tracksuits have become a common attire, and paper money has lost all its value.
 All business transactions are now conducted in gold; even a coin-operated elevator explicitly states "Gold Coins Only."

-In the search for leadership, Americans elect Chet Roosevelt as the president of the United States.
+In the search for leadership, Americans elect Chet Roosevelt President of the United States.
 Roosevelt, a "cosmically inspired" former governor of California, is modeled on California governor Jerry Brown.
 Despite wearing a three-piece tracksuit with a vest, Roosevelt shares little in common with historical figures like Theodore Roosevelt or Franklin D. Roosevelt, apart from his name.

 Roosevelt, an overly optimistic man who frequently quotes positive affirmation slogans, organizes a series of highly publicized fundraising events, all of which ultimately fail.
 His attention shifts to pursuing a relationship with Vietnamese American pop superstar Mouling Jackson.
 Real financial assistance comes in the form of loans from a cartel of Native Americans led by billionaire Sam Birdwater, who controls Nike (styled as National Indian Knitting Enterprises during the film's release when they were still emerging as a company).

 The federal government, now headquartered in "The Western White House," a sub-leased condominium in Marina del Rey, California, faces national bankruptcy.
 The country is in danger of being foreclosed and repossessed when Birdwater publicly reveals on national television that he lent America billions of dollars and demands repayment.
 The alternative is foreclosure, with the country reverting to its original owners.
 Birdwater justifies his stance, stating, "Hey, I have to eat, too.
 Does that make me a bad guy?"

 In desperation, Roosevelt hires young television consultant Eric McMerkin to help produce a national raffle.
 However, they eventually decide that the only way to raise enough money to save America is to run a national telethon.
 They enlist the services of vapid TV celebrity Monty Rushmore to host it.
-Meanwhile, Presidential adviser Vincent Vanderhoff secretly plots to ensure the telethon's failure.
+Meanwhile, presidential adviser Vincent Vanderhoff secretly plots to ensure the telethon's failure.
 His goal is to allow representatives of the United Hebrab Republic, formed by the merger of Israel and the Arab states, to purchase what remains of the country when Birdwater forecloses.